 North America continued to rise in power and prosperity right up to the Technocalypse, but its relative importance diminished as other regions of Old Earth rose to match the North American powerhouse, and of course North America diminished in importance along with the rest of Old Earth as the newer offworld social and economic powerhouses, some of them former colonies, grew during the Interplanetary Age.
 As in many other regions of the world, its once-powerful nation-states experienced some significant setbacks as the megacorporations, international trade zones, cultural associations, and regional ecological cooperation zones rose in importance.
 The Californian secession from the USA, and the similarly significant, though less violent, alignment of former political subunits with new eco-economic units like Cascadia, or cultural organizations like Mayapan were symbolic of this.
 Nevertheless, many portions of the Inner Sphere, even today, show the imprint of the ancient North American polities and cultures.

 Since the Great Expulsion, North America has been returned to the full ecological glory of its pre-human Pleistocene flora and fauna, apparently to the exclusion of the many introduced species and the inclusion of megafauna that became extinct shortly after the arrival of the first humans on the continent.
 There are few traces of the former cities, arcologies, and mines, outside of a few cultural sites, some of which are open to pilgrims or researchers.
-The thin population consists primarily of nearbaseline humans, many of them resembling the ancient Amerindian peoples, and various rianths.
+The sparse population consists primarily of nearbaseline humans, many of them resembling the ancient Amerindian peoples, and various rianths.

 Laurasia - Text by M. Alan Kazlev On Old Earth, the northern supercontinent formed after Pangea broke up during the Jurassic period.
 During the Cretaceous period Laurasia had a quite different dinosaurian and mammal fauna to that of Gondwana in the south.
 Laurasia itself broke up to become North America, Europe, Asia, Greenland, and Iceland.